Christopher Maloney (English singer)

-Christopher Michael Maloney is an English singer and musician from Liverpool, who was first seen as a contestant on The X Factor in 2012.
+Christopher Michael Maloney is an English singer and musician from Liverpool, who was first seen as a contestant on The X Factor in 2012, which he finished in third place.

 Career

 2012–13: The X Factor

 In 2012, Maloney auditioned in Liverpool for the ninth series of The X Factor.
 He struggled with nerves, but managed to overcome them and sing Bette Midler's "The Rose".
 Afterwards, he received a standing ovation from the audience and judges Louis Walsh, Gary Barlow, Tulisa Contostavlos and guest judge Geri Halliwell.
 Barlow asked him "How the hell have you kept that voice hidden until now?", and Maloney admitted that he had previously filled out the application form for the show, but tore it up every year due to his nerves and other people telling him he was not good enough.
 All four judges gave him a "Yes" and he advanced to boot camp.
 He made it to the judges' houses stage alongside Nicola Marie, Melanie Masson, Carolynne Poole, Brad Shackleton and Kye Sones.
-Maloney failed to make it into Barlow's final three as Masson, Poole and Sones were selected ahead of him, but was later thrown a lifeline when it was revealed that all four judges could choose a wildcard, and the wildcard with the most public votes would become the thirteenth finalist.
-On the night of the first live show, Maloney was announced as the wildcard winner, beating Times Red, Amy Mottram and Adam Burridge to win the final spot in the live shows.
+Maloney failed to make it into Barlow's top three contestants as Masson, Poole and Sones were selected ahead of him, but was later thrown a lifeline when it was revealed that all four judges could choose a wildcard, and the wildcard with the most public votes would become the thirteenth contestant.
+On the night of the first live show, Maloney was announced as the wildcard contestant, beating Times Red, Amy Mottram and Adam Burridge to win the final spot in the live shows.

 Maloney took on the role of The X Factor novelty act for the ninth series.
-Despite being dubbed a "cabaret" and "cruise ship" singer by Walsh, Maloney advanced on the public vote nine times, receiving the most votes from weeks 1–7 before finishing in third place after being eliminated from the first of the live final shows.
+Despite being dubbed a "cabaret" and "cruise ship" singer by Walsh, Maloney advanced on the public vote nine times, receiving the most votes from weeks 1–7 before being eliminated from the first of the live final shows.

 During January & February 2013, Maloney appeared on the Live X Factor tour across the UK.

+Despite initial nerves during his audition, Maloney became a fan favorite, receiving the highest public votes for several consecutive weeks.
+However, he faced criticism from some judges and media outlets, being labeled a "cruise ship" singer.
+Maloney later revealed that the negative attention led to significant stress and a breakdown after the show concluded.